Valiant-Bedrock/libcommand/README.md

 ## Parameter
 At the basis of the library, there is the parameter.
 In most instances, the parameter class accepts two properties:
 - `name` - The name of the parameter.
 This is used in the command's `onExecute()` method as well as sent to the client.
-- `optional` - Whether or not the parameter is optional.
+- `optional` - Whether the parameter is optional.
 If the parameter is optional, it will not be required in the overload.
 When sent to the client, it will be displayed as `<name>` if not optional.
 Otherwise, it'll be displayed as `[name]`.

 A simple raw-text parameter looks like so:
 ```php